Symptom checker

 Mustard yellow, seedy

-Classic breastfed stool — loose, grainy, mild smell.
-Frequency ranges from several per day to once every several days in exclusively breastfed infants past the newborn period — both normal.
+Classic breastfed stool — loose, grainy.
+Frequency from several per day to once every several days past 6 weeks — both normal.

 Watery or explosive

-Very common under 6–8 weeks — often alarmingly runny or forceful.
-In the absence of blood, weight loss, or fever, this is normal and settles as the gut matures.
+Very common under 6–8 weeks.
+In the absence of blood, weight loss, or fever, normal.

 Tan/yellow, pastier